 The area later housed Vienna’s main hospital for many years, which explains the location’s name: AKH is short for Allgemeines Krankenhaus (“general hospital”) and altes means “old” or “former”.

-Nowadays, people seek nourishment and succour of a more intellectual nature, since the buildings form part of the University of Vienna.
+Nowadays, people seek nourishment and succour of a more intellectual nature, since the buildings belong to the University of Vienna.
 Hence the official name for the market: Weihnachtsdorf Campus Universität Wien.

-Come November and December, this nourishment and succour take the form of doughnuts and mulled wine at the Christmas market occupying the main courtyard.
+Come November and December, this nourishment and succour take the form of doughnuts and hot punch at the Christmas market occupying the main courtyard.

 Great for kids